shivanisimran/CP/DP/Atcoder-dp/E - Knapsack 2/Readme.md

 This means that w is the minimum weight with which we can get total value j using first i items.

-To find the maximum value for a given weight W, you would iterate over DP [n][j] and take the maximum j for which DP [n][j] is less than W.
+To find the maximum value for a given weight W, we would iterate over DP [n][j] and take the maximum j for which DP [n][j] is less than W.